NexInfinite/DiscordBotHelp/README.md

+# WARNING
+> Not been updated since 2022, will be out of date sorry.

 # Welcome
 > Please suggest things by making an issue; I can make a lot of things so its hard to tell what people will want